 I did that relentlessly and before we knew it, we had an astounding 60% personal savings rate going!
 And that was just on my income since Lisa had already left her job.
 Where the heck was all our money going before then?!!

-That’s what enabled us to reach financial independence with a healthy net worth that’s currently at over $1.5 million, according to Personal Capital (the free software we use to aggregate and manage all our finances).
-And when Personal Capital’s Retirement Planner told us we didn’t have to work any longer if we didn’t want to, I was blown away.
+That’s what enabled us to reach financial independence with a healthy net worth that’s currently at over $1.5 million, according to Empower (formerly Personal Capital), which is the free software we use to aggregate and manage all our finances).
+And when Empower’s Retirement Planner told us we didn’t have to work any longer if we didn’t want to, I was blown away.

 It’s not a matter of needing to quit your job, but securing your financial future gives you the ability and freedom to choose to leave when you want or if you’re forced to for reasons out of your control.